Passion. Joy. Sadness. Confusion. Jealousy. In Puerto Rico, you don’t just listen to bomba—you feel it!

-Before there were styles like salsa and reggaetón, there was bomba.
-The name does not only refer to the ancient music genre, but it is also the name of the instruments and the dance that accompanies the music.
+Before salsa and reggaetón, there was bomba.
+The name not only refers to the ancient music genre, but it is also the name of the instruments and the dance that accompanies the music.
 Bomba is everything.

-Brought to Puerto Rico by enslaved ancestors hundreds of years ago, most of the Island’s cultural expressions evolve from it.
-The music can be an upbeat holandé, which is played and danced with great enthusiasm or a yubá, which is more somber and spiritual.
-It was the enslaved Africans’ method of expressing themselves and, although it originated in Puerto Rico, it echoes across the Caribbean.
-The songs, many of which are still sung today, showcased the lamento among the sugarcane plantation workers, who bared their collective souls during gatherings
+Bomba was the African slaves’ method of expressing themselves, and although it originated in Puerto Rico, it echoes across the Caribbean.
+The songs, many of which are still sung today, showcased the lamento among the sugarcane plantation workers, who bared their collective souls during gatherings.

 Bomba dancing